Radio 1's Dance Anthems: History

 In June 2018, a further schedule change saw Greg James replaced with Scott Mills as presenter of the Friday show.
 One year later, in July 2019, the Friday show was rebranded Radio 1's Party Anthems.

 In October 2020, Charlie Hedges took over as the presenter of Radio 1's Dance Anthems after MistaJam left BBC Radio 1 to join Capital and Capital Dance instead.
 The parts of the show were also changed at the same time, with two parts of Classic Dance Anthems now running from 4pm to 5pm and from 5pm to 6pm, and one part of Today's Dance Anthems running from 6pm to 7pm.
+This coincided with the launch of BBC Radio 1 Dance, Radio 1's new BBC Sounds radio stream that plays a mix of back-to-back current, future and classic electronic dance music, simulcasting Saturday's edition of Dance Anthems.

-An additional hour of Classic Dance Anthems also runs from 7pm to 8pm on BBC Radio 1 Dance only.
+From November 2020 to July 2024, an additional hour of Classic Dance Anthems also streamed from 7pm to 8pm on Radio 1 Dance only.

+In June 2024, the corporation announced a new schedule for Radio 1 Dance, set to begin in July 2024.
+This schedule introduces new and exclusive shows, ahead of the anticipated expansion onto the BBC's DAB+ allocation by the end of 2024.
+Among the new programming, Charlie Hedges began host Classic Dance Anthems every Sunday to Friday, broadcasting three hours daily on Radio 1 Dance, at 3pm on weekdays and 4pm on weekends.
+The Saturday show continues to be simulcast with the main Radio 1 network.